ri-rewe-digital/robotics-packaging/README.md

 # robotics-packing
-Packing logic for place/packig problem.
+Packing logic for place/packing problem.

 This implementation is based on the paper 'A biased random key genetic algorithm for 2D and 3D bin packing problems' by J.Goncalves and M. Resende.
 This module integrates into the ri-robotics ros architecture by supplying a packing-action-server.

 Start-scripts are found in the 'bin' directory, for non-ros developers a main file exists.

-####NON-Ros Start in the console
+#### NON-Ros Start in the console
 Be sure your `PYTHONPATH` is set correctly
 ```
 $ cd to_your_checkout